yogabook / pathologie / Golfer’s elbow

 - Medical history

-- Increased/earlier pain on stretching during dorsiflexion of the hand and fingers
+- Increased/earlier tenderness with dorsiflexion of the hand and fingers

-- The diagnosis can usually be made on the basis of medical history and examination
+- The diagnosis can usually be made based on the medical history and examination

-- If necessary, X-ray to rule out fracture sequelae; in the chronic stage, may show calcification foci on the tendon; if necessary, ultrasound: shows swelling; if necessary, MRI
+- If necessary, X-ray to rule out fracture sequelae; in the chronic stage, may show calcification foci on the tendon; if necessary, sonography: shows swelling; if necessary, MRI

 Symptoms